Program

 The library, dedicated to the school’s founder, John C. Jenkins, has been described as the heart of the school.
 It fosters a life-long love of reading and learning for the entire community.

-Participation in programs such as the Kronengold Visiting Author series, the Book Fair, and the Used Book Sale encourage boys to read as much as possible.
+Participation in programs such as the Kronengold Visiting Author series, the Book Fair, and the Used Book Sale encourages boys to read as much as possible.
 Chromebooks and iPads allow boys to engage in research and explore their interests on a variety of platforms.

 Librarians